technomancy/bussard/readme.md

 <img src="http://p.hagelb.org/bussard.png" alt="screenshot" />

-A space-flight adventure exploration game, with a programmable space ship and space stations.
+A space flight open-world exploration game, with a programmable space ship and space stations.
+Mine, trade, upgrade, and unlock the potential of your spacecraft by hacking on the code that makes it tick.

 Read the [in-game manual](manual.md) for a taste of how the game works.